 “Like the glass I have pushed my approach in how I work with glass and ceramics in both traditional and experimental methods, to create contemporary artworks that represent my passion for this part of our history.
 As a black glassblower, I am one of few and on a quest to find and inspire more.
 My main purpose, however, is to engage the audience on issues that are hard to confront on many levels, using art to help overcome some of the traumas that haunt our collective past”

-This artwork has sold and is now part of the V&A's permanent collections.
+This artwork is now part of the V&A's permanent collections.
 The artist can also create pieces to commission, please contact the gallery for further information.